johnnywycliffe/OUC/docs/hardware.md

 | CAN high | 36 | Input only | No |
 | CAN low | 39 | Input only | No |

+## Power
+Vehicle power systems are generously described as "Hostile".
+So, there needs to be a system in place to get the power to everything.
+THe voltage ranges from 11-14V and 10A typically, but there's spikes.

+Using a MAX20008E chip to go from whatever the battery decides to provide to 5V, 8A.
+It's rated for automotive use as well.

+Then, 2 step up chips (MIC2251 or TPS61085A) to get back to 12v.
+Also need a MIC23050-SYML-TR for 3.3v

+Power supply circuitry alone account for like $10, and I don't even have inductors picked yet...

 ## Notes
 Logic shifter is actually hex buffer; need a voltage divider on Controller side, WS2811 seems to take 5v input without issue.